syedalthaf45/Netflix_Data_Cleaning_and_Analysis/README.md

 # Netflix Data Cleaning & Analysis (SQL Server)

-This is a project I built to practice cleaning and analyzing messy real-world data using SQL Server.
+This is a ETL  project I built to practice cleaning and analyzing messy real-world data using SQL Server.
 I took the Netflix Movies and TV Shows dataset from Kaggle and worked through the whole process of turning it from a raw, messy CSV into clean, structured tables that I could actually run analysis on.
+I extracted the data and loaded it into SQL Server by using SQL Alchemy and then Transformed and Analyzed it using SQL inside SQL Server Database.

 ## Why I built this